Download SimVimCockpit software (plugin) and install it to X-Plane.

-After downloading the SimVimCockpit_v##.zip file, just unpack as-is into X-Plane ../plugins folder (install it as any other plugins for X-Plane).
-The new menu item "SimVimCockpit" should appear in the X-Plane plugins menu.
-Then, from the plugin menu you need to upload SimVim firmware to your master controller board (you can use Arduino Mega 2560, as well as other compatible board based on the 2560 microcontroller)
+After downloading the SimVimCockpit_v##.zip file, unpack as-is into X-Plane ../plugins folder (as any other plugins for X-Plane).
+The new menu item "SimVimCockpit" will appear in the X-Plane plugins menu.
+Then, from the plugin menu you need to upload SimVim firmware to the master controller board:

 First start and Input/Output test